TurBoss/FFNx/README.md

 ## License

-FFNx is released under GPLv3 license.
+tnx3000 is released under GPLv3 license.
 You can get a copy of the license here: [COPYING.txt](COPYING.txt)

-If you paid for FFNx, remember to ask for a refund from the person who sold you a copy.
+If you paid for tnx3000, remember to ask for a refund from the person who sold you a copy.
 Also make sure you get a copy of the source code (if it was provided as binary only).

 If the person who gave you this copy refuses to give you the source code, report it here: https://www.gnu.org/licenses/gpl-violation.html